ddnexus/pagy/docs/api/keyset.md

 !!!
 Success

-- Ensure that the index reflects exactly the columns sequence and order of your keyset
+- Ensure that the composite index reflects exactly the columns sequence and order of your keyset
-- Research about your specific DB features: type of index and performance for different ordering
+- Research about your specific DB features: type of index and performance for different ordering: use SQL `EXPLAIN` to confirm.
 - Consider using your custom optimized `when` query with the [:after_latest](#after-latest) variable !!!